developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this group to configure which *Zebra Value-Add Services* are allowed to be used on a device and, optionally, by which applications. *Zebra Value-Add Services* may be of various types, and may include:
+Use this *Group* to configure which *Zebra Value-Add Services* are allowed to be used on a device and, optionally, by which applications. *Zebra Value-Add Services* may be of various types, and may include:

 - *Privilege Escalation APIs*, typically used by special purpose applications, such as Remote Control Clients.